 SCHOOLS CLOSE FOR THE MONTH OF AUGUST 2019, WHEN RETURNING IN SEPTEMBER, THE SCHOOLS ARE PREPARING THE STUDENTS FOR FINAL YEAR END EXAMS.
-WHICH ARE TAKING PLACE NOVEMBER 2019 & THEN BREAK UP FOR DECEMBER / CHRISTMAS HOLIDAYS.
+WHICH ARE TAKING PLACE OCTOBER 2019 & THEN BREAK UP FOR HOLIDAYS FROM NOVEMBER.

 WE ARE STILL SERVING THE RURAL & SLUM AREAS IN THE COMMUNITY.
 TO REACH OUT TO THE VULNERABLE WOMAN & CHILDREN.

 SO YOUR DONATIONS ARE VERY MUCH APPRECIATED.
 THANK YOU !